Skip to main content

 Research and Development Recommendations

 Dr. Peter Stout, President of the Texas Association of Crime Laboratory Directors, explained that testing for cannabis products has become more complex and expensive since the federal legalization of hemp.
 The turnaround time for lab results has increased from 7 days to up to 120 days due to the need for more detailed analyses.
-He highlighted the funding challenges faced by crime laboratories, which prioritize more critical drug testing over cannabis due to limited resources.It is interesting to note that when my firm sends product to be tested by KCA or New Bloom the turn around time is days not weeks and the costs are reasonbable.
+He highlighted the funding challenges faced by crime laboratories, which prioritize more critical drug testing over cannabis due to limited resources.
+It is interesting to note that when my firm sends products to be tested by KCA or New Bloom the turnaround time is days not weeks and the costs are reasonable.

 Balancing Regulation and Innovation

-The Texas Senate Affairs Committee hearing on hemp products highlighted the complex interplay between regulation, public health, and industry innovation..
+The Texas Senate Affairs Committee hearing on hemp products highlighted the complex interplay between regulation, public health, and industry innovation.
 The testimony underscored the need for a balanced approach that protects public health, supports law enforcement, and fosters responsible industry growth.

 The committee’s deliberations highlighted the urgent need for clear and comprehensive regulations to ensure the safety and integrity of hemp-derived products.
-By addressing these challenges head-on, Texas can create a regulatory framework that supports innovation in the hemp industry, growth of the industry and access to the much needed products to our veterans while safeguarding public health and safety.
+By addressing these challenges head-on, Texas can create a regulatory framework that supports innovation in the hemp industry, growth of the industry and access to the much-needed products to our veterans while safeguarding public health and safety.

 Federal Judge Orders Stay of DEA Subpoena of Vape Shops in Allen, Texas